oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 * The Client collects a mobile phone number from the user.
 * The Client sends the phone number in an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).
-* The Authorization Server sends a confirmation code to the phone number and returns an Error Response ({{challenge-error-response}}) including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that a SMS confirmation code must be entered.
+* The Authorization Server sends a confirmation code to the phone number and returns an Error Response ({{challenge-error-response}}) including `"error": "authorization_required"`, `"auth_session"` and a custom error code indicating that a SMS confirmation code must be entered.
 * The Client presents a user experience guiding the user to enter the SMS confirmation code.
-Once the SMS verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the confirmation code as well as the `device_session` parameter returned in the previous Error Response.
+Once the SMS verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the confirmation code as well as the `auth_session` parameter returned in the previous Error Response.
-* The Authorization Server uses the `device_session` to maintain the session context and verifies the SMS code before issuing an Authorization Code to the Client.
+* The Authorization Server uses the `auth_session` to maintain the session context and verifies the SMS code before issuing an Authorization Code to the Client.
 * The Client sends the Authorization Code in a Token Request ({{token-request}}) to the Token Endpoint.
 * The Authorization Server verifies the Authorization Code and issues the Access Token and Refresh Token.